Election Judge Information

 Prefer to scan and email?
 Send to: [email protected]

-Already an Election Judge and need to take the 2020 training?
-(You would have been notified by your city or town clerk to take this training.)
+Already an Election Judge and need to take the 2022 training?

 - You will need sound to hear the presentation.

-- Access and review the 2020 Election Judge Guide (PDF)
+- Access and review the 2022 Election Judge Guide

 - If you cannot print a copy, check with your clerk.
 They may bring some printed copies to the polling place.